cperez5272/Cards/src/comments.md

-if store.js did not exist you would have to use static
+1. if store.js did not exist you would have to use static.
+In static you would have to add all the infomation you got from Store.js to make things work.

   static defaultProp = {
     store: {